Emdsh/OC_Kasa/README.md

 ### 4. Prepare your browser
 As the project was developed with a JSON mockup of the back-end, and in order to take advantage of it without having to copy it locally, we need to temporarily disable CORS on our browser.

-We'll be using Chrome on Windows ([click here for more information](https://alfilatov.com/posts/run-chrome-without-cors/)):
+We'll be using Chrome on Windows ([click here for the guide's source](https://alfilatov.com/posts/run-chrome-without-cors/)):

 1. Create a new shortcut for Chrome
 2. Edit the target to be `"[PATH_TO_CHROME]\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp`